The Bankrate promise

 1. Home improvements

-One of the most popular reasons for opening a HELOC is home renovations.
-Because a HELOC allows for accessing large amounts of money over time as needed, it can be especially useful for costly projects such as upgrades, renovations or preparing your house to be sold.
+One of the most popular reasons for opening a HELOC relates to home renovations.
+That’s partly due to the tax advantages: the interest you pay can be deducted on your tax return, if the funds are used to substantially improve or repair the home.
+Also, because a HELOC allows for accessing large amounts of money over time as needed, it can be especially useful for the costly, long-term projects that remodels and repairs so often turn out to be.

-Home improvements can increase the overall value of your home, making this type of use of a HELOC a wise investment.
-Improvements like replacing a garage door or remodeling your kitchen provide a valuable return on investment.
-A garage door replacement offers an average 94 percent ROI, according to the home improvement site Angi, while the average return on your investment in a minor kitchen remodeling is about 72 percent.
+Home improvements can increase the overall value of your home, making this specific HELOC use case a wise investment.
+Improvements like replacing your garage doors or remodeling your kitchen provide a valuable return on investment.
+A garage door replacement recoups over 100 percent of its cost, according to Remodeling’s Cost vs Value 2023 survey, while a minor kitchen remodeling returns 86 percent.

-If mortgage rates are lower than student loan rates, a HELOC can be a good way to pay the cost of college tuition.
+If prevailing home equity loan rates are lower than student loan rates, a HELOC can be a good way to pay the cost of college tuition.

 Be sure your lender allows HELOCs to be used for this purpose.
 You’ll also want to investigate all possible student loan options before taking this route, as defaulting on a HELOC could mean losing your house.
 A student loan, on the other hand, is not secured by your home.

 It’s always a good idea to have an emergency fund that includes three to six months of living expenses.
-If you do not have this type of cash set aside and an emergency arises, a HELOC can provide an option for accessing cash.
+A HELOC can provide an option for accessing cash quickly.
 When using a HELOC for this purpose, however, it’s a good idea to have a repayment plan or you could easily slip into deeper debt.
+Also bear in mind that the draw period of a HELOC (when you can access funds) lasts about a decade at most.
+After that, you’ll need another source of ready money.

 4. Paying off or consolidating debt

-However, you will want to be careful when doing this.
-“Using a HELOC to consolidate debt is only a reasonable option if the individual has dealt with their spending issues; otherwise, digging a bigger hole of debt is a likely outcome,” says Steve Sexton, CEO of Sexton Advisory Group.
+However, if you’re exploring how to use a HELOC here, be careful.
+“Using a HELOC to consolidate debt is only a reasonable option if the individual has dealt with their spending issues; otherwise, digging a bigger hole of debt is a likely outcome,” says Steve Sexton, CEO of Sexton Advisory Group, a San Diego, Calif.-based firm of financial advisors.

 You can also use a HELOC to pay off existing student loans.
 It is important to do your research before proceeding and understand the tradeoffs.
 Federal student loans, for instance, offer forbearance, deferment and income-driven repayment options should you face unexpected financial troubles.
-Once you use a HELOC to pay off federal student loans, you will no longer have access to programs in an emergency.
+Once you use a HELOC to pay off federal student loans, you will no longer have access to these programs.

 5. Real estate down payment